-Proposals to terminate or severely limit ATP and other federally funded technology efforts have renewed the debate over the role of the federal government in promoting commercial technology development.
-In arguing for less direct federal involvement, advocates believe that the market is superior to government in deciding which technologies are worthy of investment.
-They prefer mechanisms that enhance the market's opportunities and abilities to make such choices.
-It is also suggested that agency discretion in selecting one technology over another can lead to political intrusion and industry dependency.
-On the other hand, supporters of direct methods maintain that reliance on indirect measures can be wasteful, inefficient, and ineffective and can compromise other goals of public policy in the hope of stimulating innovative performance.
-Advocates argue that it is important to put the nation's scarce resources to work on those technologies which will have the greatest promise as determined by industry and supported by the private sector's willingness to match federal funding.
-They assert that the government serve as a catalyst for companies to cooperate and undertake important new work which would not have been possible without federal participation.
+Proposals to terminate or severely limit ATP have renewed the debate over the role of the federal government in promoting commercial technology development.
+In arguing for less direct federal involvement, advocates believe that the market is superior to government in deciding technologies worthy of investment.
+Mechanisms that enhance the market's opportunities and abilities to make such choices are preferred.
+It is suggested that agency discretion in selecting one technology over another can lead to political intrusion and industry dependency.
+On the other hand, supporters of direct methods argue that it is important to focus on those technologies that have the greatest promise as determined by industry and supported by matching funds from the private sector.
+They assert that the government can serve as a catalyst for cooperation.